Panama: Culture

 The culture of Panama derives from European music, art and traditions brought by the Spanish to Panama.
-Hegemonic forces have created hybrid forms blending African and Native American culture with European culture.
+Hegemonic forces have created hybrid forms blending African and Indigenous Panamanian culture with European culture.
 For example, the tamborito is a Spanish dance with African rhythms, themes and dance moves.

 Dance is typical of the diverse cultures in Panama.
 The local folklore can be experienced at a multitude of festivals, through dances and traditions handed down from generation to generation.
 Local cities host live reggae en español, reggaeton, haitiano (compas), jazz, blues, salsa, reggae, and rock music performances.